CH22B093/GrowthLink_ML_Assignment/README.md

 The main objective of this project is to build a machine learning model that can distinguish fraudulent transactions from legitimate ones.
 **XGBoost** model was used.
 Reasons:
--> **Handles Imbalanced Data well**: Fraudulent detection datasets usually are highly imbalanced.
+- **Handles Imbalanced Data well**: Fraudulent detection datasets usually are highly imbalanced.
 XGBoost can easily integrate with oversampling techniques like **SMOTE**, making it robust against class imbalance.
-->**High Predictive Power**: Can capture complex nonlinear patterns and interactions between features, which is common in fraudulent behaviour.
+- **High Predictive Power**: Can capture complex nonlinear patterns and interactions between features, which is common in fraudulent behaviour.

 ## Objective
--> To develop a fraud detection system that **maximizes fraud detection** while **minimizing false positives**.
+- To develop a fraud detection system that **maximizes fraud detection** while **minimizing false positives**.
--> To extract meaningful patterns from transactional data and build a reliable classification model.
+- To extract meaningful patterns from transactional data and build a reliable classification model.

 ## Dataset
 Training and testing dataset were given separately.The dataset consisted of anonymized transactional data, including features such as: